gonative-cc/sui-native/bitcoin_executor/demo.md

     - You will need the `btc_executor.sh` and `submit_blocks.sh` scripts from `demo_scripts` directory.
 (Or you can perform these actions manually).

 3. Sui Development Environment:
-    - Sui client installed and configured to connect to a local Sui network, Sui Devnet, or Sui Testnet.
+    - Sui client installed and configured to connect to a Sui network.
     - A Sui address with sufficient SUI gas tokens for deploying and interacting with the smart contract.

 ## Demo Steps

 ### Step 1: Deploy the Bitcoin Execution Layer Contract

-First, you need to deploy Move package containing the `bitcoin_executor` module to your target Sui network.
+First, you need to deploy the Move package containing the `bitcoin_executor` module to your target Sui network.

 1. Navigate to your Move package directory.
 2. Publish the contract using the Sui client: